Ways To Structure A Novel

 A tragedy is obviously a rather bleak story.
 According to Christopher Booker a tragedy is where the character’s crucial flaws or mistakes throughout the story leads to their ruin.

 Again Shakespeare… Macbeth is the perfect example.
-He hears a prophecy about his ruin & attempts everything he can to stop it from happening – little does he know that those actions are the exact cause (self fulfilling prophecies, gotta love ’em right?).
+He hears a prophecy about his ruin and attempts everything he can to stop it from happening – little does he know that those actions are the exact cause (self fulfilling prophecies, gotta love ’em right?).

 Rebirth